Amid spike in Dengue cases, Delhi allows hospitals to divert one-third of beds reserved for COVID-19 patients

 The Delhi Health and Welfare department passed an order after observing the rise in cases of the above-mentioned vector born diseases.

-NEW DELHI: The Delhi government on Saturday allowed the hospitals in the national capital to divert one-third of beds reserved only for COVID-19 patients to the patients of Dengue, Malaria and Chikungunya, as per the official order.
+The city has reported over 1,000 cases of dengue this year, with more than 280 cases logged in the last week, according to a civic report released on Monday.

-"All the hospitals under the GNCT of Delhi may use one-third of the beds reserved for treating Covid patients, including ICU beds, for treating patients of vector-borne diseases like Dengue/Malaria/Chikungunya, if required," read the order.
+Of the total number of dengue cases this season, 665 were recorded in the first 23 days of this month alone.
+The city recorded its first death due to the disease this season on October 18.

-The order also stated that "many of the beds reserved for COVID-19 cases are lying vacant due to the decline in the number of coronavirus cases."
+“It is observed that the numbers of cases of dengue/malaria/chikunguniya are on a rise, with increasing demand of beds for these patients.
+Further many of the beds reserved for Covid cases are lying vacant due to the decline in number of Covid cases,” the order issued on Friday read.

-Earlier, the Delhi government had reduced 750 reserved beds for treating COVID-19 patients to 450 beds at Lok Nayak Jai Prakash (LNJP) hospital.
+The health department directed the medical directors and medical superintendents of the government run hospitals to use one third of the beds reserved for treating of COVID-19 patients, including ICU beds, for treating people suffering from dengue, malaria and chikunguniya , if required.

-Similarly, at Rajiv Gandhi Super Speciality Hospital, the beds have been reduced from 600 to 350.
+Out of 10,594 beds for COVID-19 patients in hospitals across the national capital, only 164 are occupied.